porter-finance/v1-core/spec/architecture.md

 #### Decrease of collateral requirement

-There are three ways in which the collateral requirement can decrease.
-At any time, the Issuer may `withdrawExcessCollateral` from the contract in order to reclaim some of their collateral.
+If there is an excess of collateral in the contract at any time, the Issuer may call `withdrawExcessCollateral`.
+This will transfer collateral out of the Bond contract.
+There are three ways in which the Bond can have an excess amount of collateral in the contract.

 1. The total number of bond shares decrease.
    - Issuers may **`burn`** their excess bonds.